 The most popular financing option to study in Germany is the block account.
 A blocked account is a particular type of bank account that must contain a certain amount and restrictions set by the German authorities.

 TIPs: It can be useful if a student uses a personal bank statement along with a blocked account.
 He must disclose around 1 to 1.5 million rupees in this personal account as savings.
 Or he can use the parent’s bank statement with the same amount.
 Students can also use all property and business documents along with the blocked accounts.
-These tricks can enhance chances to get a student visa.
+These tricks can enhance the chances to get a student visa.
 If you don’t want to use these tricks, then ignore them.

 3. Sponsor Letter:

 Sponsor means a person’s proper surety to pay the living and educational costs of a student.
 A sponsor can be a blood relation or a friend residing in Germany.
 The student needs a sponsor letter (Verpflichtungserklärung) and six months of bank statement and income proof of the sponsor to get a study visa for Germany.

 4. Disclosure of Parent Assets:

 Students can also show the financial sources of the parents to get the visa.
 But these sources must assure that parents can pay the applicant’s living and educational expenses in Germany.
 Mostly in the case of Pakistani and Indian students, they work with blocked accounts, not alone.
 If you want to show the parents’ financial sources as financial support, you also have to provide a letter of the affidavit.